The Forgotten Cars of the ‘80s and ‘90s Are Quietly Building a Cult Following

 Writing a New History

-Both Radwood (which had its first major show in 2017) and Malaise (which followed with Malaise Days in 2018) offer a car culture “safe space” that has long been missing from the classic automotive world.
+Both Radwood and and Malaise Days had their first major shows in 2017, and offer a car culture “safe space” that has long been missing from the classic automotive world.
 Given the unpretentious nature of the objects of their respective affections, the kind of snobbery endemic to certain strata of the collector world is almost entirely absent here.
 You’re as likely to find fans geeking out over a lowly Geo Metro econobox as they are a lowered Ferrari Testarossa, because their shared cultural currency transcends the currency of their owners’ bank accounts, instead reflecting a common passion for a specific sliver of automotive and pop-culture history.

 Top-down cultural control can only last so long before the beachhead is retaken by the next generation.
 Is it any surprise that the future of classic car collecting has taken a hard left turn away from the received knowledge imparted by the monied adherents of what came before it?